youngnguyen1/data-portfolio/README.md

 September 2022

 This project was part of the IBM Data Science Certificate program.
 I learned of many different machine learning models during this program, and was able to put several classification models to the test in this project.
 I was able to come up with predictions on whether or not a person would be able to pay off their loans based on historical loan information.
+I have included my data science methodology as well as the final result of the predictions to showcase my work in exploratory data analysis, visualizations, and predictive modeling.

 Models used: